 You can then choose to see how your plan will be invested and you will be presented with a portfolio like the one below which shows you the types of assets Wealthify would invest in on your behalf (click to enlarge).

 You can see from the screenshot that I went for a ‘confident' investment style, or in other words Wealthify's medium risk portfolio.
-It is pretty cautious with around 50% of the assets in low risk investments such as cash and bonds while 28.5% is invested in equities.
-If you compare this asset mix with the medium risk portfolio for Moneyfarm (see my Moneyfarm review) I'd have expected to see a medium risk profile with at least 50% in equities.
+It is fairly cautious with around 60% of the assets in low-risk investments such as cash and bonds while 34.86% is invested in equities.

 Depending on your answers you can in fact be rejected by Wealthify on the basis that investing is not suitable for you, if for example you have no savings and high levels of debt.
-This is kudos to Wealthify as investing isn't for everyone and shows that they are living up to their moral and legislative obligations.
-Of course there is nothing to stop you changing your answers to ensure that you can still invest with Wealthify but that is true of any robo-advice service.
+This is kudos to Wealthify as investing isn't for everyone and shows that it is living up to its moral and legislative obligations.
 Assuming that you pass through the screening process you can then fund your investment online.